 Situated in the Klang District, Sultan Abdul Shah Aziz Royal Gallery is an art gallery in Malaysia.
 The gallery has been dedicated to the former Sultan of Selangor, Salahuddin Abdul Aziz Shah.
 Built in 1909, the museum is presently chaired by his nephew, Tengku Indera Pahlawan Diraja Selangor.
 The Memorial Museum’s gallery was opened to the public on 19 October 2007.
 This two-story building displays over 2,000 artifacts that tell the glorious history of the Sultanate

 Read More: Best Night Markets in Kuala Lumpur

 Liked the list of places to visit in Klang Malaysia?
-All these places are a must visit!
+All these places are a must-visit!
 You may also visit other places and don’t forget to share your experience with us.
 Do you think that’s all?
 No, there’s a lot left to explore.
 If you are heading towards Malaysia for a vacation, make sure that you have added places like Petronas Twin Towers, Kuala Lumpur, Batu Caves and Bukit Bintang as they are the major tourist attractions here.
 So, what are you thinking about?
-Plan your trip to Malaysia and explore the culture and tradition of this aesthetic country.
+Take a trip to Malaysia and explore the culture and tradition of this aesthetic country.
 Life is short and the world is wide so just work, save, travel and repeat.
 Keep travelling and making memories.